Document version: Overview 2019.B, 14 November 2019.

 Sentencing remarks published on Austlii’s website

-In DNV v Department of Health and Human Services17 the Tribunal considered whether sentencing remarks published on Austlii’s website (that included the complainant’s name) were exempt from the PDP Act.
-It found that the name was contained in a ‘generally available publication’ at the time the complainant’s information was used and disclosed by Department.
+In DNV v Department of Health and Human Services,24 the Tribunal considered whether sentencing remarks published on Austlii’s website (that included the complainant’s name) were exempt from the PDP Act.
+The Tribunal found that the name was contained in a ‘generally available publication’ at the time the complainant’s information was used and disclosed by Department.
 This finding was made despite subsequent pseudonymisation of the complainant’s name.

 The PDP Act provides a number of mechanisms allowing organisations to depart from the IPPs, or to clarify their operation.
 The relevant mechanisms under the PDP Act are: